 Trait Five factor model of personality concept SOF strengths Potential pathway to MI Decisiveness Extraversion: Assertiveness These individuals are forceful and dominant and do not hesitate to voice their opinions.
 They are often natural leaders.
 Being assertive often translates into taking responsibility for team outcomes.
 When outcomes are adverse, the burden of guilt can be compounded.
-This can be accompanied by second-guessing oneself.
+This can be accompanied by second- guessing oneself.
 Role of mentor Agreeableness: Altruism Contribution to the success of others matters.
 Such efforts contribute to a legacy that will outlast their time in the SOF world.
-Inasmuch as this individual takes on a mentoring role with others, they may also feel more responsible if something goes wrong for the mentored individual.
+Inasmuch as this individual takes on a mentoring role with others, they may also feel more respon- sible if something goes wrong for the mentored individual.
 This can range from betrayal from unethical behavior or guilt due to a casualty to mishap on a mission.
-Use of dark humor Agreeableness: Tender-mindedness (LOW) Dark humor allows one to detach from the suffering encountered during operations.
-It also provides a means to commiserate with other operators and diffuse some of the elements of operational stress.
-Dark humor can create a level of detachment that makes the suffering of others impersonal.
-Like with stoicism, individuals will inevitably, and even unexpectedly, be touched by the suffering of others in a way that stands out in stark contrast to dark humor.
-If dark humor is overused, these forced moments of empathy may result in stinging emotional turmoil.
-Take pride in a strong personality Agreeableness: Compliance (LOW) These individuals are undeterred by criticism and may even thrive on it, especially if the criticism is a trait that sets them apart as possessing advantage or uniqueness compared to others.
+Use of dark humor Agreeableness: Tender-mindedness (LOW) Being tough-minded affords this individual the ability to detach and focus on practical actions.
+They are not likely to be dissuaded or distracted from the mission when they encounter the suffering of others.
+There are limits to remaining detached all the time.
+Inevitably, and sometimes unexpectedly, such an individual will be touched by the suffering or distress of others in a way that challenges that tough-mindedness.
+Not only might this suggest a potential weakness, but such an experi- ence will likely be unfamiliar and uncomfortable territory for the individual.
+Take pride in a strong personality Agreeableness: Compliance (LOW) These individuals are undeterred by criticism and may even thrive on it, especially if the criticism is a trait that sets them apart as possessing advan- tage or uniqueness compared to others.
 A constant focus on one's own relative status provides clear feedback as to one's own standing.
-MI experiences that are unique to the operator and not shared by the team may cause a sense of conflict and disconnect for fear of not measuring up or being surpassed by teammates who do not have similar experiences or reactions.
+MI experiences that are unique to the operator and not shared by the team may cause a sense of conflict and disconnect for fear of not measuring up or being surpassed by teammates who do not have similar experi- ences or reactions.
 Isolation and even shame may result.